 This guide will walk you through, step-by-step, everything you need to add those gorgeous presets to your Lightroom mobile app, without the need for a desktop or Creative Cloud account.

 DNG Files Are a Must For Mobile

-First off, make sure you have the right files.
+First off, to install Lightroom presets to a mobile phone, you must have the right type of files.
 Many Lightroom presets only come with .XMP files.
 These .XMP files are for the desktop version of Lightroom only.
 This is also true of .lrtemplate, which are from an older version of Lightroom.